Statistical Inference with Local Optima: Background

 In the first few sections, we will focus on an estimator that attempts to maximize the likelihood function.
 Let $X_1,\cdots, X_n\sim P_0$ be a random sample.
 For simplicity, we assume that each $X_i$ is continuous.
 In parametric estimation, we impose a model on the underlying population distribution function $P(\cdot;\theta)$.
 This gives a parametrized probability density function $p(\cdot;\theta)$.
 The MLE estimates the parameter using

 which can be viewed as an estimator of the population MLE:

 When the likelihood function has multiple local modes (maxima), the MLE does not in general have a closed form; therefore, we need a numerical method to find it.
 A common approach is to apply a gradient ascent algorithm to the likelihood function with a randomly chosen initial point.
-To simplify our analysis, we assume that we are able to perform a continuous gradient ascent to the likelihood function (this is like conducting a gradient ascent with an infinitely small step size).
+To simplify our analysis, we study a continuous-time gradient ascent flow of the likelihood function (this is like conducting a gradient ascent with an infinitely small step size).
 When the likelihood function has multiple local maxima, the algorithm may converge to a local maximum rather than to the global maximum.
 As a result, we need to repeat the above procedure several times with different initial values and choose the convergent point with the highest likelihood value.